-Stock Based Compensation
+Stock-Based Compensation

-The Company used a fair value-based method of accounting for stock-based compensation provided to our employees.
-The estimated fair value of restricted stock awards ("RSA's") is determined by using the closing price of Common Stock ("Common Stock") on the day prior to the grant date.
+The Company used a fair value-based method of accounting for stock-based compensation provided to its employees.
+The estimated fair value of restricted stock awards (RSAs) is determined by using the closing price of common stock (Common Stock) on the day prior to the grant date.
 The total expense, which would be reduced by estimated forfeitures, is recognized over the vesting period for these shares from the date of grant to the vesting date.
 During the vesting period, dividends to RSA holders are held for them until the RSA vesting dates and are forfeited if the grantee is no longer employed by the Company on the vesting dates.
 Dividends declared on these RSAs, less estimated forfeitures, are charged to retained earnings on the declaration date.